hello-robot/stretch_ros2/README.md

-# Stretch Docker Documentation for ROS World Workshop
+# Stretch Documentation for ROS World Workshop

 Welcome to our ROS World Workshop!
 This README is a documentation to go through installation steps to install docker and setup your docker environment for Stretch.
+Although we strongly recommend docker based installation we are providing source based installation instructions as well.

-## Installation (Linux)
+## Linux Installation (with Docker)

 ### Prerequisites

 #### Install Docker

 Install docker, following the [official installation steps](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) and verify your installation.
+This workshop

 #### Docker post-install steps